ShiviPro/progress-checklist/MajorProject_1.md

 *__Todo__: Please look into this: changing the filters on the Products page is not reflected in the url with modified values of search params.*

 ## Sort by Price
-- [ ] Along with the multiple filters on the product listing page on the sidebar, add a feature to sort products by price,
+- [x] Along with the multiple filters on the product listing page on the sidebar, add a feature to sort products by price,

+  - [x] Price: A radio button to sort from low to high.
-  - [ ] Price: A radio button to sort from low to high & high to low.
+  - [x] Price: A radio button to sort from high to low.

 ## Product Detail Page
 - [ ] If you click on any product you should be redirected to a single product page with all its details & the "Addto Cart" & "Add to Wishlist" buttons.